swarm-game/swarm/TUTORIAL.md

 devices instead of `base`'s.
 (However, commands entered at the REPL will still be executed by `base`.)
-To return to viewing `base` and its inventory, you can type `view "base"` at the prompt, or tab to highlight the world view and hit `c`
+To return to viewing `base` and its inventory, you can type `view "base"` at the prompt, or tab to highlight the world view and hit `c`.

 Getting some resources
 ----------------------

-Let's get a tree!
+We're going to need some resources.
+Let's start by getting a tree!
 Enter the following:
 ```
 build "fetch" {turn west; m8; grab; turn back; m8; give "base" "tree"; selfdestruct}
 ```